Abdu117/Abdu117/README.md

 ###
 ### About Me
-#### I am a dedicated Computer Engineer with a strong interest in Software and Embedded Systems Development.
+</h4>I am a dedicated Computer Engineer with a strong interest in Software and Embedded Systems Development.
 With experience in ARM architecture, STM32 microcontrollers, and a variety of programming languages including C, C++, Python, and Java, I have a robust technical foundation.
 My projects, such as developing a self-driving car model using CNN, implementing a custom RTOS and building Natour website, showcase my ability to tackle complex engineering challenges and innovate within the field.</h4>

 ###